JeepNL/L2T_CORS_Error/README.md

 * Hosted Client Side Blazor WASM *(= Static Client Side Blazor + (server/hosted) Web API)*
 * Static Client Side Blazor WASM

 When I first started with L2T & Blazor WASM I thought adding the L2T Library to the client wasn't a good idea, but I was wrong.
 Because in many cases it makes more sense to contact the Twitter API from the client's browser directly.
-With some streaming scenarios it's a different story, having an inbetween server (web API) can be useful.
+With some streaming scenarios it's a different story, having an in-between server (web API) can be useful.

 **1a) Text Dev Console Error**
 ```